 Traveling in the Yellowstone backcountry with horses, mules, or llamas is an exciting way to see the park.
 By their very nature, these large animals have the potential to leave great impacts on the land around them.
-To plan a safe, enjoyable, and low-impact trip, please follow park regulations.
+Permits are required for both day rides and overnight trips.
+To obtain permits and plan a safe, enjoyable, low-impact trip, please contact a backcountry office or look online at www.nps.gov/yell/ planyourvisit/horseride.htm

-Stock use permission depends on trail conditions.
+Trails typically open for stock use July 1.
+Some trails may open earlier or later depending on trail conditions.
 Proof of a negative Coggins test is required.
 Hay is prohibited in the backcountry and weed-free hay restrictions are enforced in other areas.
-Contact a backcountry office for more detailed information or look online at www.nps.gov/yell/planyourvisit/ stock-packing-regulations.htm